-Another vital part of a baby’s exam is educating the parent and demonstrating how to brush teeth, Berg says.
+Another vital part of a baby’s exam is educating the parent and demonstrating how to brush teeth, Berg said.
 This is especially needed if the child is high risk: siblings or the mother have dental decay, or nutrition habits are poor.

-Students going through dental school now receive training to screen children after the first few teeth have come in (6 months to no later than first birthday.)
+Students going through dental school now receive training to screen children after the first few teeth have come in (6 months to no later than the first birthday.)
 Programs such as ABDC (Access to Baby and Child Dentistry) train dentists throughout the state to see young children.

 - Wipe baby’s teeth with a wet washcloth (or brush them) once a day.